• HOME

 At Maya Papaya, you can expect clean, chic rooms with crisp sheets and comfy beds; a full bar and free breakfast served on the outdoor terrace; and a picturesque location just one block from La Merced Church and two blocks from the Santa Catarina Arch.

-Since it is a hostel/hotel, you can choose between a private standard/deluxe room and bathroom with a garden view or a 4, 8, or 14-bed mixed dormitory (female only and mixed).
+Since it is a hostel hotel hybrid, you can choose between a private standard/deluxe room and bathroom with a garden view or a 4, 8, or 14-bed mixed dormitory (female only and mixed).

 Click here to check rates for Maya Papaya.